The Bushranger (1928 film)

 The Bushranger is a 1928 American silent Western film directed by Chester Withey and written by George C. Hull, Paul Perez, and Madeleine Ruthven.
-The film stars Tim McCoy, Ena Gregory, Russell Simpson, Arthur Lubin and Ed Brady.
+Set in Australia, the film stars Tim McCoy, Ena Gregory, Russell Simpson, Arthur Lubin and Ed Brady.

 The film was released on November 17, 1928, by Metro-Goldwyn-Mayer.

 Plot

 A gentleman is arrested for duelling and sentenced to Van Dieman's Land.
 He escapes and becomes a bushranger.